List of ecoregions affected by woody plant encroachment: India

 Woody encroachment in India's grasslands involves both invasive species such as Prosopis juliflora and eucalyptus, and native woody species expanding due to disrupted fire and grazing regimes.
 This encroachment has reduced grassland cover by up to 34% in some protected areas, impacting species like the Bengal florican and grassland rodents.
-Among others, semi-arid Banni grasslands of western India are found to be affected by bush encroachment, with affects both species composition and behaviour of nocturnal rodents.
+Among others, semi-arid Banni grasslands of western India are found to be affected by bush encroachment, which affects both species composition and behaviour of nocturnal rodents.

 Asian subalpine mountains and moorlands

 Japan

 In Japan's Hakkoda Mountains woody plant encroachment occurs in subalpine moorlands, typically in areas with less snow, drier soil, and closer proximity to habitat edges, leading to reduced plant variety and favoring taller species that compete better for light and moisture.